raspberrypilearning/hamster-party-cam/worksheet.md

 	![](images/cage-setup.jpg)

-## Step 2: Create a Python program to take pictures of the hamsters
+## Create a Python program to take pictures of the hamsters

 With a Pi camera connected and a trigger switch all set up with the Pibrella board, you can now write a program in Python to detect movement and take a picture.